Location: Obesity and Metabolism Research2009 Annual Report

 3. Progress Report

-Significant progress has been made toward several of the objectives in the parent project (5306-51530-016-09R), which examines broad metabolite patterns reflective of metabolic status in muscle in order to identify biomarkers of muscle fat combustion.
+Significant progress has been made toward several of the objectives in this project, which examines broad metabolite patterns reflective of metabolic status in muscle in order to identify biomarkers of muscle fat combustion.
 This overarching aim is driven by the fact that poor insulin sensitivity and frank type 2 diabetes typically occur in the setting of reduced or inefficient muscle long chain fatty acid (LCFA) catabolism in mitochondria.
 In FY2009, the research team has published a significant paper outlining the finding that metabolite by-products of inefficient LCFA combustion (chain-shortened acylcarnitine moieties) are elevated in the plasma of type 2 diabetic African-American women.
 Most remarkably, follow-up studies have revealed that these acylcarnitines act as triggers for pro-inflammatory pathways implicated in driving insulin resistance.
 The work has led to successful grant funding for proof-of-principle work in this area, and a well-scored NIH grant application currently under review.
 In addition, a team member has established a metabolite screen of >50 oxylipid and endocannabinoid molecules, which have recently been applied to the plasma samples just discussed, and a collaborator has analyzed >200 metabolites in the samples.
 These results are currently being interpreted and prepared for publication.
 Next, clinical studies to test for the effects of muscle exercise and fitness on metabolite profiles (metabolomics) have been designed, standard operating procedures finalized, and diet design completed.
 These efforts poise the team to begin recruiting human subjects in FY2010.
 Finally, studies have been completed to determine unique metabolites effluxed from and changing within mitochondrial during active LCFA combustion.
 Those studies are under consideration at a peer-reviewed journal.